KingsMentor/PhoneNumberValidator/README.md

-# PhoneNumberVerifier
+# PhoneNumberValidator
-To help implement phone number verification before performing any further operation.
+To help implement phone number validation before performing any further operation.
 Convert phone number to phone number with country code and also remove country code from a phone number and automatically get the country of a user.
 This library helps make sure the number is valid for the selected country.